 Safe school reopening

+According to WHO dataset, the national governments’ approach to school reopening varied from country to country.
+Schools in BiH and Serbia experienced longer period of relatively relaxed teaching measures when they were recommended/required to adapt in-person teaching, for example, by introducing physical distancing, hand hygiene, staggered arrival, separate entrances, etc. In BiH such measures were in place almost throughout from January to November 2021 with a short spell of stricter measures in place during March – April 2021, whereas in Serbia, a similar approach was introduced on and off from August 2020 to December 2021.

 UNICEF’s support for safe school reopening took two forms.
 UNICEF helped to develop guidance on how to reopen schools safely, which helped to set a standard for principals to follow and communicate to parents and students.
 UNICEF also provided hygiene supplies and PPE for schools to help reduce the risk of COVID-19 spreading in schools, and thus filled a gap that government budgets had not anticipated.

-As schools began to reopen, UNICEF COs were able to draw on international best practices from the UNICEF regional and international offices.
+As schools began to reopen, UNICEF COs were able to draw on international best practices from the UNICEF regional offices and Headquarters.
 This enabled them to provide guidance very quickly on reopening schools safely.
 In Turkey, for example, UNICEF supported MoNE in regard to communications and messaging by communicating guidance on hygiene practices for schools which were reopening.
 In BiH UNICEF distributed printed posters to every school which communicated the COVID-19 protection measures that were received through the global advocacy toolkit.
 UNICEF Turkey also supported social distancing when schools reopened by ensuring that information was made available to parents regarding the changing schedule for school opening.

 In regard to the supply of hygiene materials for schools, UNICEF Turkey prepared a menu of materials that schools could choose from, including face masks, hand sanitisers etc. Schools were then able to choose which supplies they wanted within a set budget, and according to their needs.
 UNICEF BiH took a similar approach by distributing a hygiene kit to every school in the country, having first assessed the supply needs of competent MoEs.
 In Azerbaijan UNICEF facilitated the purchase of infrared thermometers by the MoE for all schools, through the UNICEF Supply Division.
 UNICEF also provided schools with hygiene supplies, including masks and hand sanitisers.